spryker/spryker-docs/docs/pbc/all/search/202212.0/base-shop/search-feature-overview/search-feature-overview.md

 Everything you have on the product details page is indexed.
 Therefore, it is important that you provide full and accurate information here, like a complete title (for example, not just *Samsung Galaxy A03*, but *Samsung Galaxy A03 Core 2/32GB Blue*), descriptions, or manufacturer information.

 **Product reviews**
 The indexed content includes summary and description of [product reviews](/docs/scos/user/features/{{page.version}}/product-rating-and-reviews-feature-overview.html).
-If any of the text from either summary or description matches the search query, the product appears on a search result page.

 **Product attributes**
 The indexed [Product attribute](/docs/scos/user/features/{{page.version}}/product-rating-and-reviews-feature-overview.html) values help customers refine their search.
 Therefore, it is important that your list of attribute is complete and precise.
 For information about creating the product attributes, see [Create product attributes](/docs/pbc/all/product-information-management/{{page.version}}/base-shop/manage-in-the-back-office/attributes/create-product-attributes.html).